elxecutor/dev-log/README.md

-# 🚀 GitHub Contribution Streak Keeper
+# � Development Activity Logger

-An intelligent automated system that maintains your GitHub contribution streak by ensuring **at least 3 days of coding activity per week** while keeping logs meaningful.
+An automated system that tracks and logs daily development activities by collecting data from WakaTime and GitHub, maintaining comprehensive logs of coding time and contributions.

 ## Table of Contents
 - [Features](#features)